mrdandelion6/Insane-Pong/README.md

 ### Several Interactive Views:
 - All of the listed pong features above make use of several different interactive views that can be switched between using clicks or specified keypresses!

+### QoL:
+- Customizable keybinds.
+- Pausing and resuming.
+- Draggable sliders for mobile.
+- Additional on screen buttons for slider movement enabling dash feature on mobile.

 ### Game Sounds & Music (Coming Soon):
 - Togglable sound and music providing a more immersive feel for players.
 - Several different soundtracks depending on the choosen mode and difficulty.
 - A quick way to mute all volume is provided in every screen as well as user adjustable slider for both music and sound separately.

+## API Usage:

+### Touch Events API:
+- The game is built to manage and handle several simultaneous touches at once, providing touch screen users with smooth gameplay.